 Visualising the events and pathways taken by individuals through care is an important step in understanding where losses are occurring and how to prevent them.
 Often termed, the “cascade of care”, this conceptualisation of an ART-programme allows us to link patient outcomes to events encountered through time{Kilmarx:2013iy, Hallett:2013ig}.
 The Cascade of Care begins with the identification of HIV-positive individuals through HIV-testing.
 This involves the patient seeking care voluntarily at a voluntary counselling and testing clinic (VCT), or in a healthcare setting through provider-initiated counselling and testing (PICT).
 Alternatively, the patient may be sought by a home-based counselling and testing team (HBCT) and diagnosed in their home.
-Alerting individuals to their HIV-status is still a challenge in sub-Saharan Africa, with current estimates only 45% of people living with HIV are aware of their status{UNAIDS:2014ta}.
+Alerting individuals to their HIV-status is still a challenge in sub-Saharan Africa, with current estimates indicating only 45% of people living with HIV are aware of their status{UNAIDS:2014ta}.
 Kenya has made progress towards its goal of 80% awareness of HIV status, with 72% achieved in 2007{NASCOP:2012tp}.
 However, the marginal opportunity cost of identifying individuals increases substantially as the pool of undiagnosed HIV-positive individuals decreases.
 Additionally, gaining insight into the drivers behind care-seeking behaviour may help inform future HIV-testing strategies{Moses:1994tg}.

 Once diagnosed, individuals need to be linked to pre-ART care; meaning they must attend a clinic to be bled for a CD4 test in order to determine their eligibility for ART.
 Kranzer et al. define linkage to HIV care as attending for a CD4 count measurement within six months of diagnosis to assess ART eligibility{Kranzer:2010hp}.
 In this study, they found that among 885 individuals tested between 2004 and 2009 in Cape Town, South Africa, 37% failed to link to care{Kranzer:2010hp}.